"Look at everything as though you were seeing it for the first time or the last time."

 Seeing with fresh eyes includes:

-Releasing assumptions: The Magician lets go of what he thinks he already knows.
+Releasing assumptions: The Magician lets go of what he thinks he knows.
 He approaches the familiar as if encountering it for the first time.

 Questioning certainty: The Magician holds his knowledge lightly.
 The moment he's certain he knows, he stops seeing clearly.